 As an indispensable component of the health data ecosystem, medical technologies are increasingly integrated across multiple electronic platforms and systems.
 Therefore, they are situated at the very core of the EHDS proposal.
 Legal clarity and consistency must be ensured to continue supporting medical technology manufacturers to innovate and produce high-quality solutions for patients.
 The definition of EHR systems should not be overly broad.
 Further clarifications are needed on how the rules would apply if a product or service falls under differing definitions across different regulations.

 Indeed, medical technologies are complex in nature and their modular design does not always allow for such an easy distinction.
-Furthermore, it is essential to maintain, where relevant, a under the framework of the Medical Devices Regulation (MDR) and the In Vitro Diagnostic Medical Devices Regulation (IVDR).
+Furthermore, it is essential to maintain, where relevant, a single conformity assessment process under the framework of the Medical Devices Regulation (MDR) and the In Vitro Diagnostic Medical Devices Regulation (IVDR).
 This would ensure legal clarity for all the actors involved, which is paramount to ensure continued access for patients and healthcare professionals.